 If you’re just hitting the trail for the afternoon and need a water filtration device on hand in case you get stranded, there are some compact and effective options available that won’t weigh you down.

-If you know that you’re going for a shorter hike where there are reliable water sources available and you want to really lighten your load, a Lifestraw is perfect.
-This device filters 99.9999% of bacteria and 99.9% of protozoan cysts, allows you to drink straight from the water source and only weighs 57g!
+If you know that you’re going for a shorter hike where there are reliable water sources available and you want to really lighten your load, a LifeStraw is perfect too.
+This device filters 99.9999% of bacteria and 99.9% of protozoan cysts, allows you to drink straight from the water source, and only weighs 57g!
 Compact and lightweight, a LifeStraw makes an ideal addition to your emergency camping or hiking kit – just in case!

 These are just a few of the convenient and effective water purification products on the market that will offer reassurance and safe hydration when exploring off the grid.

-So, whether you’re a lightweight trekker, or just love getting away with the family in your 4WD – you’ll be able to find a great option to cover your hydration needs wherever you are.
+So, whether you’re a lightweight trekker or just love getting away with the family in your 4WD – you’ll find a great option to cover your hydration needs.

 What water treatment system do you use?